-In its most general form, our problem can be defined as minimally covering a polygon i.e. the planar surface, using other polygons of arbitrary geometry i.e. image projections, with the added constraint of minimizing the cost function between chosen images.
-Given that wall-texture candidate images are taken from more or less head-on angles, and knowing that only minor rotations are made in Section 5, we can crop our image projections to be rectangular with minimal texture loss as shown in Figure 10(c).
-Furthermore, because the fisheye camera lenses have full floor-to-ceiling coverage of nearly all walls, and the backpack operator logically only moves horizontally, we only need to ensure lateral coverage of our wall planes.
-We can thus construct a Directed Acyclic Graph (DAG) from the images, with edge costs defined by the SSD cost function, and solve a simple shortest path problem to find an optimal subset of images with regard to the SSD cost function.21
+To find the subset of images that covers the plane with minimal cost, we form a shortest path problem.
+This can be done because the wide-angle cameras have full floor-to-ceiling coverage of walls, and the backpack operator logically only moves horizontally.
+We thus are only concerned with lateral coverage when working with wall surfaces.
+We can therefore construct a horizontal Directed Acyclic Graph (DAG) from the images, with edge costs defined by the SSD cost function, and solve a simple shortest path problem to find an optimal subset of images with regard to the SSD cost function.

-Figure 11 demonstrates the construction of a DAG from overlapping images of a hallway wall.
+Figure 10 demonstrates the construction of a DAG from overlapping images of a hallway wall.
 Images are sorted by horizontal location left to right, and become nodes in a graph.
 Directed edges are placed in the graph from left to right between overlapping images.
 The weights of these edges are determined by the SSD cost function.
 Next, we add two artificial nodes, one start node representing the left border of the plane, and one end node representing the right border of the plane.
-The left(right) artificial node has directed edges with equal and arbitrary cost C_0 to(from) all images that meet the left(right) border of the plane.
+The left(right) artificial node has directed edges with equal and arbitrary cost $C_0$ to(from) all images that meet the left(right) border of the plane.
 We now solve the shortest path problem from the start node to the end node.
 This results in a set of images completely covering the plane horizontally, while minimizing the cost of seams between images.